-Dr. Fauci Says Football Is The ‘Perfect Set Up’ For Spreading COVID-19
+Dr. Fauci Says Football Is The ‘Perfect Set-Up’ For Spreading COVID-19

 “If you really want to be in a situation where you want to be absolutely certain, you’d test all the players before the game.
 And you say, ‘Those who are infected: sorry, you’re sidelined.
 Those who are free: get in there and play,'” he said.

 The virus expert emphasized that in order for American football to resume on its normal schedule, the NFL needed to have a testing plan in place, and said that testing teams weekly wouldn’t suffice.
-Fauci said that there needed to be tests every day, because a person could be exposed to the virus in the time between appearances on the field.
+Fauci said testing should be daily because a person could be exposed to the virus in the time between appearances on the field.

-Fauci was unwilling to say for sure whether he thought the NFL would be able to resume on its normal schedule.
+Fauci was unwilling to say for sure whether he thought the NFL would be able to resume its normal schedule.

 “The virus will make the decision for us,” the doctor said.

-In the past, Fauci has suggested that football may be able to resume if stadiums were emptied out, and other guidelines were put in place to make sure everyone was regularly tested.
-Even as the information on the coronavirus has continued to evolve, Fauci has been clear about the dangers of resuming sporting events too soon, and has often suggested that the virus would ultimately dictate when many sports were able to resume, according to The Inquirer.
+In the past, Fauci has suggested that football may be able to resume if stadiums were emptied out and other guidelines were put in place to make sure everyone was regularly tested.
+Even as information on the coronavirus has continued to evolve, Fauci has been clear about the dangers of resuming sporting events too soon and has often suggested that the virus would ultimately dictate when many sports could resume, according to The Philadelphia Inquirer.